Skip to main content

 Excess adiposity, particularly visceral fat, is strongly correlated with lower testosterone levels in men.
 This is partly due to increased aromatase activity within adipose tissue, leading to enhanced conversion of testosterone to estradiol.
 Elevated estradiol can then further suppress the HPG axis, creating a vicious cycle of low testosterone and increased adiposity.

 Lifestyle interventions that promote body fat reduction, such as strategic exercise and caloric management, directly address this metabolic component.
-A decrease in mass reduces the overall aromatase load, potentially lowering estradiol levels and alleviating its inhibitory feedback on the HPG axis.
+A decrease in adipose tissue mass reduces the overall aromatase load, potentially lowering estradiol levels and alleviating its inhibitory feedback on the HPG axis.

 Insulin Sensitivity and Androgen Production